Picovoice/pvrecorder/binding/dotnet/README.md

 # PvRecorder

-PvRecorder is an easy-to-use cross-platform audio recorder designed for real-time audio processing.
+PvRecorder is an easy-to-use, cross-platform audio recorder designed for real-time speech audio processing.
 It allows developers access to an audio device's input stream, broken up into data frames of a given size.

 ## Requirements